White Plains Theft Crime Attorney

 - Identity Theft – Essentially, stealing personal information to use someone else’s identity to make purchases.

 - Robbery – Using violence or the threat of violence in order to steal from a victim.
-Because of the violence, legal penalties are generally much stiffer than with the average larceny-theft charge.
+Because of the violence, legal penalties are generally much stiffer than with the average larceny-theft criminal charge.

 - Fraud – Using deception or false pretenses to acquire property or items from another individual.